Last Updated on Nov 20th, 2023 by Heena Ganotra, Leave a Comment

 Google Flights multi-city search lets the users put multiple cities i.e. up to 7 departure and 7 arrival airports without slowing down.
 Please note that the seven airports you put in must be separated by commas.
 This way, if you are booking flights from USA to India, you can put seven US airports and 7 Indian airports to see where cheap Google flights start from and land.
 Another thing worth noting is that certain cities in the US have multiple airports.
 In this case, the city codes will be different.

-For example – If you are searching for Google Flights to Orlando you can choose airports with codes as ORD, MDW, or DPA.
-In case you are searching for Google Flights to Denver, airport codes – DEN and APA can be chosen.
+For example – If you are searching for Google Flights from Orlando to Delhi you can choose airports with codes as MCO & SFB.
+In case you are searching for Google Flights from Denver, airport codes – DEN and APA can be chosen.
 Likewise, Washington (WAS) has airport codes DCA, BWI, and IAD; Dallas has airport codes DFW, DAL, ADS; New York (NYC) has airport codes JFK, LGA, and EWR.

 Benefit – If you’re looking for cheap Google Flights to anywhere in Hawaii (for example) you might put ITO, LIH, HNL, OGG, and KOA as your destination to find where the cheapest Google Flight is from Seattle (SEA)/Miami (MIA)/Boston (BOS) (for example) i.e. to either Hilo, Kauai, Honolulu, Maui Kahului, or Kona.